-The X96010 contains two independent Programmable Current Generators in one package.
-The combination of the X96010 functionality and Intersil's QFN package lowers system cost, increases reliability, and reduces board space requirements.
+The X96012 combines two Programmable Current Generators, and integrated EEPROM with Block LockTM protection, in one package.
+The combination of the X96012 functionality and Xicor's QFN package lowers system cost, increases reliability, and reduces board space requirements.

 Two on-chip Programmable Current Generators may be independently programmed to either sink or source current.
-The maximum current generated is determined by using an externally connected programming resistor.
-Both current generators have a maximum output of ±3.2 mA, and may be controlled to an absolute resolution of 0.39% (256 steps / 8 bit).
+The maximum current generated is determined by using an externally connected programming resistor, or by selecting one of three predefined values.
+Both current generators have a maximum output of ± 3.2 mA, and may be controlled to an absolute resolution of 0.39% (256 steps / 8 bit).

-Both current generators may be driven using an external sensor or Control Registers.
-The external sensor output drives a 8-bit A/D converter.
-The six MSBs of the ADC output select one of 64 bytes from each non-volatile look-up table (LUT).
+Both current generators may be driven using an onboard temperature sensor, an external sensor, or Control Registers.
+The internal temperature sensor operates over a very broad temperature range (-40°C to +100°C).
+The sensor output (internal or external) drives an 8-bit A/D converter.
+The six MSBs of the ADC output select one of 64 bytes from each nonvolatile look-up table (LUT).